 A professional film producer can expect to face countless dilemmas on the job.
-However, the most consistent challenge for producers tends to be related to a simple question: how can one achieve overall efficiency and productivity when keeping track of so many moving parts?
+As founder of the production management software company, Assemble, there is one challenge that stands out above the rest.
+The most consistent challenge for producers tends to be related to a simple question: how can one achieve overall efficiency and productivity when keeping track of so many moving parts?
 While there are a number of new apps that can improve your production workflow, sometimes it’s best to start with the basics.

 It’s helpful to start a conversation about film production management and productivity by reviewing the basics.
 A film production is the type of system in which many separate yet coordinated activities converge into a single process with the intended goal of delivering a finished film or video on deadline.